Schezwan Sauce is one of those sauces everybody needs to try to believe how tasty and versatile it is… the best hot sauce!

 How can I store Schezwan Sauce?

-The original hot sauce recipe also calls for mustard oil, which is not licensed for food consumption in some countries, such as the US, Canada, and the EU; using a very low quantity of this can have health benefits, however, if you feel uncomfortable using it or live in a country where it is not licensed for food consumption, you can replace it with sunflower, vegetable, rice bran or peanut oil.
+The original hot sauce recipe also calls for mustard oil, which is not licensed for food consumption in some countries, such as the US, Canada, and the EU; using a very low quantity of this can have positive health benefits, however, if you feel uncomfortable using it or live in a country where it is not licensed for food consumption, you can replace it with sunflower, vegetable, rice bran or peanut oil, like I did.

 How good is this recipe?